Log Burner Installation Cost

 Cost of Clay Tile Chimney Lining

 Clay tiles are cheap, so if you get a chimney relined, you’ll mostly be paying for labour at around £100 - £300 per day.
-Clay tiles do crack overtime in heated conditions, and even if well maintained they will need replacing.
+Clay tiles do crack over time in heated conditions, and even if well maintained, they will need replacing.

 Cost of Metal Chimney Lining

-Metal liners come in stainless steel and aluminum.
+Metal liners come in stainless steel and aluminium.
 Stainless steel is more commonly used with wood burners.
 You can purchase a complete flexi-stainless steel flue lining kit for around £250; if you’re hiring an installer to complete this for you, it could cost between £100 - £300 for labour for a day’s work.

 Cost of Cast-in-Place Chimney Lining

-It’s a regulation that your installer has to comply with, and if your chimney is eroding or defected, it will need to be lined.
+It’s a regulation that your installer has to comply with, and if your chimney is eroding or defective, it will need to be lined.
 Here's some more information about chimney lining, what the job entails and the costs involved.

 Ready to get a quote from local tradesmen?